CKiilu/android-notes/bucky.md

 This is adding another if conditional within the alse statement of the first if conditional.
 Both correct statements are run along with the program.

+######NOTE: Use when more than one option's outputs are required.

+###VIDEO 19: ELSE IF STATEMENT

+This is a way of giving java many options for an if statement. 'else if' is placed between the 'if' and 'else' statements and can be used multiple times.
+The statement is only run until the point where the condition is true.

+######NOTE: Curly braces are not required in an 'if' statement.
+Use when one option is required of many.